caalivanera/pokemon/README.md

 # ⚡ Enhanced Interactive Pokédex Dashboard

-This is a comprehensive, data-rich interactive web application for exploring the original 151 Pokémon with enhanced information from multiple authoritative sources.
-The dashboard combines data from comprehensive CSV datasets including competitive analysis, detailed descriptions, and a Pokemon glossary.
+A premium, Netflix-style interactive web application featuring all 1,076 Pokémon from Generations 1-9 with animated sprites, comprehensive stats, and advanced filtering.
+This dashboard combines data from multiple authoritative sources with a modern dark theme featuring green accents.

-The application loads enhanced Pokemon data from multiple local CSV sources and provides deep analytical capabilities for Pokemon research and exploration.
+The application provides a professional, responsive interface with animated Pokemon sprites, TBA placeholders for missing visuals, and deep analytical capabilities for Pokemon research and exploration.

 ## 📖 What is a Pokédex?